Last Updated: August 11, 2021

 Limited Collection, Use, and Disclosure

 We collect personal information by fair and lawful means and, wherever appropriate, directly from the individual.
-Wherever possible, we limit the amount of personal information we collect, use, or disclose to that necessary and appropriate to provide our legal services, advice and representation and to operate our firm business.
+Wherever possible, we limit personal information we collect, use, or disclose to that necessary and appropriate to provide our legal services, advice, and representation and to operate our firm business.
 We limit the personal information we collect and use for client relationship and development purposes and for our publication and seminar programs to contact information and information about preferences provided by the individual.

-We keep records of the work performed and services provided by us in accordance with applicable regulatory requirements and professional standards.
+We keep records of the work performed and services provided by us under applicable regulatory requirements and professional standards.
 These records may include personal information.
 Our records are stored with safeguards against inappropriate or unauthorized access (see Safeguards).

 Accuracy of Information

-In order to provide clients or subscribers with a professional level of service and to maintain appropriate contact preferences, we may ask you to update your personal information, contact information, or preferences from time to time, and we provide an ongoing opt-out opportunity by link or hard copy with all publications, invitations, and notices.
-Clients are encouraged to contact Legal Adjacency to update the personal information we maintain in our client files.
+To provide clients or subscribers with a professional level of service and to maintain contact preferences, we sometimes may ask you to update your personal information, contact information, or preferences, and we provide an ongoing opt-out opportunity by link or hard copy with all publications, invitations, and notices.
+Clients are encouraged to contact Legal Adjacency to update the personal information we maintain in our client files..